bpourian/mortgage-matcher/README.md

 Java.

 In solving this challenge and producing the code in this repository I sifted pages after pages of StackOverflow questions, blogs and articles.
-I have included below example of few of these useful articles.
+I have included below examples of few of these useful articles.

 ## Test Driven Development